niehusst/the-dump/_posts/2022-5-12-Software-Engineering-Tips-+-Wisdom.md

 Edit 4/12/23

 * The art of software engineering isn't the coding, it is asking enough questions to know what the actual problem to be solved is.

+Edit 12/6/24

+* Don't silo your teams; trusting and empowering everyone to do anything in the system will make everyone faster and happier.
+Cooperation > Parallelization.
+[Egoless Engineering](https://egoless.engineering)